beeldengeluid/labs.beeldengeluid.nl/content/en/datasets/gtaa.md

 #### [Classification](https://data.beeldengeluid.nl/gtaa/Classificatie)

-Classification axis from the GTAA with main and sub-categories at the Onderwerpen axis.
-Each main and sub-section is a SKOS Concept with labels, notes, interrelations and relationships with top concepts from Onderwerpen.
+Classification axis from the GTAA with main and sub-categories at the Subjects axis.
+Each main and sub-section is a SKOS Concept with labels, notes, interrelations and relationships with top concepts from Subjects.

 #### [Genre](https://data.beeldengeluid.nl/gtaa/Genre)